Bold and Easy Farm Animal Coloring Pages for Beginners (Free Printables)

 Whichever group you start with, every page keeps the same bold and easy style, so you can move from a hen to a carthorse without the detail level jumping.

-Why these easy farm animal coloring pages feel so relaxing
+Why these easy farm animal coloring pages work for beginners

 How to print bold and easy farm animal coloring pages at home